spectrocloud/palette-sdk-go/api/DEEPCOPY_GENERATION.md

 - Type aliases to `interface{}` (like `V1PackSummaryStatus`, `V1TeamStatus`, `V1Updated`) do NOT get DeepCopy methods - this is intentional and correct
 - Controller-gen warnings about "invalid field type: interface{}" are expected and filtered out
-- All generation markers are temporary and automatically removed after generation
+- Generation markers are temporary and automatically removed after generation, **EXCEPT** for `v1_time.go` which keeps its marker permanently
 - **Important**: `models/zz_generated_time.deepcopy.go` is manually maintained and should NOT be deleted or modified during generation
+- The permanent marker in `v1_time.go` is required so external projects importing these models can generate DeepCopy methods without encountering time.Time unexported field errors